Profile image

 Criminal Appeals

 Rabah is regularly instructed to advise on fresh appeals against conviction (including CCRC referrals) and sentence.
-He is experienced in appeals to the Court of Appeal, Supreme Court, the Privy Council, and the European Court of Human Rights.
+He is experienced in appeals to the Court of Appeal, the Supreme Court, the Privy Council, and the European Court of Human Rights.

-Rabah has obtained exceptional results in appeals and has also advised on miscarriages of justice for historic convictions.
+Rabah has obtained exceptional results in appeals and has advised on miscarriages of justice for historic convictions.

 Examples of recent cases include: